Supporting

-mental illness by reducing social isolation
+Supporting mental health by reducing social isolation

 Our Reach Out Mahi

-Four purposeful pillars guide and support our kaupapa to enhance the wellbeing of people living with mental illness on Waiheke Island through increased social and community engagement.
+Four purposeful pillars guide and support our kaupapa to enhance the wellbeing of people living with a mental illness on Waiheke Island through increased social and community engagement.

 Community